ZhuMon/ZhuMon/README.md

-### Hi there 👋
+### Hi there 👋  I'm YX - aka ZhuMon.
+- :school: I'm studying in NCKU CSIE.
+- 🌱  I’m currently learning router and SDN.
+- ⚡ Fun fact: I love to play guitar.

+---

 <!--
 **ZhuMon/ZhuMon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on mail server managing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning fast routing,
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...